haimbilia/BuyHub/readme.txt

     => 062225 - on seller product form copy function only working on first feild(9.3.1) => 062183 - Admin UI: Getting multiple issues on the "Payment Methods" table while accessing the 'Getting Started' section
     => 062171 - Admin UI: Getting multiple UI issues on the "Email Configuration" page while accessing the 'Getting Started' section
+    => 062114 - Admin UI: "Delete multiple records" functionality is not working on the Seller's Inventory page at the admin's end.
+	=> 062146 - Admin UI: The guest user's name is not showing in the table and search is also not working for some users.
 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.
     => 93129 : In custom product request form view specification and EAN/UPC code will not come as old data is incorrect